Common Man Claremont

 1-866-578-8111 Inn toll-free in NH

 Serving dinner from 5 - 9 p.m.
 Monday - Thursday and 5 - 9:30 p.m. on Friday and Saturday.
-Join us for lunch on Saturday and Sunday from 11 a.m. - 3 p.m., with a new menu featuring brunch specials.
+On Saturday and Sunday, we serve from our dinner and grill menus from 11 a.m. - 3 p.m., with added brunch specials on Sunday.
 Lighter fare from our grill menu is available in our lounge from 3 - 11 p.m. nightly.